libregraphicsmeeting/htdocs-2021/README.md

 ## Todo

-[ ] Merge the sync script with the Gitlab one.
+- [ ] Multpile basedir with a path each